ROCm/rocALUTION/docs/design/design.rst

 This is mainly attributed to the small amount of work, which every thread should perform and the large overhead of forking/joining threads.
 This can be avoid by the OpenMP threshold size parameter in rocALUTION.
 The default threshold is set to 10.000, which means that all matrices under (and equal to) this size will use only one thread (disregarding the number of OpenMP threads set in the system).
-The threshold can be modified with :cpp:func:`rocalution::set_omp_threshold_rocalution`.
+The threshold can be modified with :cpp:func:`set_omp_threshold_rocalution <rocalution::set_omp_threshold_rocalution>`.

 Accelerator Selection
 ---------------------
-The accelerator device id that is supposed to be used for the computation can be selected by the user by :cpp:func:`rocalution::set_device_rocalution`.
+The accelerator device id that is supposed to be used for the computation can be selected by the user by :cpp:func:`set_device_rocalution <rocalution::set_device_rocalution>`.

 Disable the Accelerator
 -----------------------
-Furthermore, the accelerator can be disabled without having to re-compile the library by calling :cpp:func:`rocalution::disable_accelerator_rocalution`.
+Furthermore, the accelerator can be disabled without having to re-compile the library by calling :cpp:func:`disable_accelerator_rocalution <rocalution::disable_accelerator_rocalution>`.

 Backend Information
 -------------------
-Detailed information about the current backend / accelerator in use as well as the available accelerators can be printed by :cpp:func:`rocalution::info_rocalution`.
+Detailed information about the current backend / accelerator in use as well as the available accelerators can be printed by :cpp:func:`info_rocalution <rocalution::info_rocalution>`.

 MPI and Multi-Accelerators
 --------------------------